lic001rabby/task-one/README.md

 ## Functional Requirements

-- The table will be generated using your own github data by default.
-We will be using [Github's REST API](https://docs.github.com/rest) for this.
-- The "Repo Name" field is just that, the repo name.
+- The "Repository 01 ..." field is the repo name.
-  -The [GO] button is a link to that repo which opens is a new window when clicked.
+- The [GO] button is a link to that repo which opens is a new window when clicked.
 - User can put in a github userid in the text field.
-- Hitting the fetch button will populate the table with new data from that user id.
+- Hitting the fetch button will populate the table with new data from that user id using [Github's REST API.](https://docs.github.com/rest)
+- The table will be generated using your own github data by default (on first load).
 - The table will display no more than 5 records.
-- There cannot be any unnecessary whitespace.
+- There cannot be any unnecessary whitespace or unused data rows.

 ## Steps